danielamariei/databases-ontology/README.md

 The ontology can be validated using the following tools/services:
 * [validate the Databases Ontology using the W3C RDF Validation Service](https://www.w3.org/RDF/Validator/rdfval?URI=https%3A%2F%2Fraw.githubusercontent.com%2Fdanielamariei%2Fdatabases-ontology%2Fmaster%2Ftbox%2Fdatabases-ontology.rdf.xml&PARSE=Parse+URI%3A+&TRIPLES_AND_GRAPH=PRINT_TRIPLES&FORMAT=PNG_EMBED).

+### Database vs. Ontology
+Database
+* Closed-world assumption -- missing information is considered false
+* No means for performing inferences/reasoning -- although Oracle has support for reasoning, but not sure how it is used internally
+* No sharing of information -- software/humans

+Ongology
+* Open-world assumption -- missing information is considered to be possibly true
+* It provides the means for performing inferences/reasoning
+* It enables the sharing of information -- software/humans

 ### Bibliography
 * Web Applications Development (RO), Dr. Sabin-Corneliu Buraga, http://profs.info.uaic.ro/~busaco/teach/courses/wade/, UAIC, FII;
 * A Semantic Web Primer, second edition, Grigoris Antoniou and Frank van Harmelen, 2008;